XXIV Old Buildings

 We look for candidates with strong academic qualifications (a first or 2:1 class degree though not necessarily in law, although we consider lower class degrees if you suffered mitigating circumstances), intellectual ability, sound common sense and judgment and enthusiasm for the type of work in which we specialise.
 We aim to identify potential to become great advocates and successful tenants in our chambers.
 We take account of high grades in post-graduate law qualifications if they are relevant to our area of practice.

 We take particular pride in our transparent, fair, rigorous and friendly application process which we believe our applicants deserve and appreciate.
 We operate an equal opportunities policy and recruit without regard to race, colour, ethnic or national origin, nationality, citizenship, sex, gender re-assignment, sexual orientation, marital or civil partnership status, disability, age, religion or belief or pregnancy and maternity.

-Our Pupillage and Recruitment Policy is available here (for those who are applying for pupillage commencing in October 2017).
-We strongly advise you to read this document before applying for pupillage with us.
+Our Pupillage and Recruitment Policy (for pupils commencing in October 2017) is available here.
+The policy applicable for pupils commencing in October 2018 will be available on this website when applications open and we strongly advise you to read this document before applying for pupillage with us.